-Now what scandal is more permanently harmful to generation after generation than a formation of youth which is misdirected towards a goal that alienates from Christ "the Way and the Truth and the Life" and leads to open or hidden apostasy from Christ?
-That Christ from Whom they want to alienate the youthful generations of the present day and of the future is the same Christ Who has received from His Eternal Father all power in Heaven and on earth.
+63. Now what scandal is more permanently harmful to generation after generation, than a formation of youth which is misdirected towards a goal that alienates from Christ "the Way and the Truth and the Life" and leads to open or hidden apostasy from Christ?
+That Christ from Whom they want to alienate the youthful generations of the present day and of the future, is the same Christ Who has received from His Eternal Father all power in Heaven and on earth.
 He holds in His omnipotent Hand the destiny of States, of peoples and of nations.
 His it is to shorten or prolong life: His to grant increase, prosperity and greatness.
 Of all that exists on the face of the earth, the soul alone has deathless life.
-A system of education that should not respect the sacred precincts of the Christian family, protected by God's holy law, that should attack its foundations, bar to the young the way to Christ, to the Saviour's fountains of life and joy (cf. Isaias xii:3), that should consider apostasy from Christ and the Church as a proof of fidelity to the people or a particular class's word: "they that depart from thee, shall be written in the earth" (Jeremias xvii:13).
+A system of education that should not respect the sacred precincts of the Christian family, protected by God's holy law, that should attack its foundations, bar to the young the way to Christ, to the Saviour's fountains of life and joy, that should consider apostasy from Christ and the Church as a proof of fidelity to the people or to the governing party's creed, is evil and will not stand: "They that depart from thee. shall be written in the earth."
+33